 Most existing solutions directly verify the implementation of smart contracts~\cite{solidity-smt,hajdu2019solc,marescotti2020accurate,kalra2018zeus,permenev2020verx}.
-These solutions have worked very well on verifying transaction-level properties, e.g., pre/post conditions, integer overflow, etc. However, when it comes to contract-level properties, where an invariant needs to hold across an infinite sequence of transactions, these approaches suffer from low efficiency due to state explosion issues.
+These solutions have worked very well on verifying properties concerning one single transaction, e.g., integer overflow.
+However, when it comes to properties that needs to hold across an infinite sequence of transactions, these approaches suffer from low efficiency due to state explosion issues.
 Some solutions~\cite{frank2020ethbmc,antonino2020formalising} trade soundness for efficiency, verifying properties up to a certain number of transactions.

 On the other hand, in model-based verification approaches, a formal model of the smart contract is specified separately from the implementation.
-Given such a formal model and the implementation, two kinds of verification are performed: (1) does the formal model satisfy the desired properties~\cite{nehai2018model,cassez2022deductive}?
-(2) is the implementation consistent with the formal model~\cite{chen2018language}?
-This verification approach is more efficient, because the formal model typically abstracts away implementation details that are irrelevant to the verification task.
-However, a separate model needs to be written in addition to the implementation, and is typically in a formal language that is unfamiliar to software engineers.
+Given such a formal model and the implementation, two kinds of verification problems are studied: (1) Does the formal model satisfy the desired properties~\cite{nehai2018model,cassez2022deductive}?
+(2) Is the implementation consistent with the formal model~\cite{chen2018language}?
+While this verification approach is generally more efficient, as the formal model abstracts away implementation details that are irrelevant to the verification task, it does require additional effort from the user since they need to specify the formal model in addition to the implementation.
+Additionally, the steep learning curves of formal specification languages may limit the adoption of such verification approach.

-In this paper, we propose an alternative verification approach based on an executable specification of smart contracts.
+This paper proposes an alternative verification approach based on an executable specification of smart contracts.
 In particular, we target smart contracts written in DeCon~\cite{chen2022declarative}, a domain-specific language for smart contract specification and implementation.
-A DeCon contract is a declarative specification for the smart contract logic in itself, making it more efficient to reason about than the low-level implementation in Solidity.
-It is also executable, in that it can be automatically compiled into a Solidity program that can be deployed on the Ethereum blockchain.
-When verification is completed, the automatic code generation saves developers' effort to manually implement the contract following the specification.
-The high-level abstraction and executability make DeCon an ideal target for verifying contract-level properties.
+A DeCon contract is a declarative specification for the smart contract by itself, making it more efficient to reason about than the low-level implementation in Solidity.
+It is also executable, in that it can be automatically compiled into a Solidity program which can be deployed and run on the Ethereum blockchain.
+Automatic code generation based on the verified specification can save developers the manual effort of implementing the contract.
+The high-level abstraction and executability of DeCon make it an ideal target for verifying contract-level properties.